 A restorative conversation is simple in its framework.
 It is a calm and open space where the following questions are asked of the offender and the victim:

-Offender are asked these restorative questions:
+Offenders are asked these restorative questions:

 - “What happened?”